-Sensor (Transducer) and Transceiver
+Sensor (Transducer)

-The Doppler sensor consists of a head with hydro-acoustic elements.
-Two different versions of the sensor head (270 kHz and 540 kHz) exist, both with 2 axis log function.
-The 540 kHz, has in addition, one extra element for the auxiliary echo sounder option.
+The Doppler sensor consists of a head with 3 hydro-acoustic elements.
+The elements are transmitting/ receiving acoustic signals at 270kHz.
+Out of the received doppler shifted frequencies it is possible to calculate the speed in 2 axis.
 The sensor is connected to a transceiver cabinet located within 40 m of the sensor.